Imagine playing with a spherical globe, letting our fingers slide from Italy to Hong Kong. We depart

-Solo Show - Banca Sistema, Milano
+Solo Show - Banca Sistema, Milan (IT).

-28th May — 20th December 2019
+28th May — 20th December 2019.

-Open Care - Servizi per l’Arte
+Alessandro Azzoni for Open Care - Servizi per l’Arte

-Open Care - Servizi per l’Arte
+Arianna Borroni for Open Care - Servizi per l’Arte

 For the exhibition sponsored by Banca Sistema, Will Aliens Believe in Me?, Andrea Martinucci exhibits work that traces the many years of experimentation behind the jpeg series, as well as never-before-seen works and new pieces that complete a concept show designed specifically for the futuristic building of Palazzo Largo Augusto.
 Turning the question, “do you believe in aliens?” on its head, the work highlights a focus on the future, a vision that is not afraid to explore the boldest of theories.
 The themes of good fortune, the challenges posed by future projects, and new visions show Banca Sistema’s commitment to supporting business and development, as well as supporting new forms of art.